Golden Lane at Prague Castle

-Golden Lane was home to the “little people” i.e. servants, smiths and soldiers and one Franz Kafka for a while.
+Golden Lane was home to the “little people” i.e. servants, smiths and soldiers and one Franz Kafka for a while (only visiting).
 You’ll have to be little to get under the doors without banging your head as well.
 Its a neat little cobble stoned street with houses on one side mostly built into the wall.
 Quaint windows, antique furnishings and earth colours make it an interesting place to visit.

 Following the construction of the northern wall of the Castle the northern bailey was used for the building of some dwellings that are now the last remnants of the small-scale architecture of Prague Castle.
 Inhabited by the castle servants, marksmen and smiths, the name “Golden Lane” was documented from the 16th century.
 The small houses were occupied until World War II, but even after the formation of Czechoslovakia in 1918 care was taken to ensure that the picturesque character of the Golden Lane was not changed by modifications.
 From 1916 to 1917, Czech writer Franz Kafka stayed occasionally at No.22 (it was actually his sister that stayed here and Franz Kafka paid the rent).